Dr. Daniel Jin Blum

 Dr. Blum is a transracial Korean-adoptee and resides in San Francisco.
 He received his BA in Psychology from University of Colorado Boulder and his PhD in Clinical Psychology from CSPP.
-He is a Board Certified International Sleep Disorder Specialist and Licensed Psychologist in California and Colorado.
+He is a Diplomate in Behavioral Sleep Medicine and Licensed Psychologist in California, Colorado, and Florida.

 Frequently Asked Questions

 What is Sleep Therapy?

 Sleep therapy is a form of treatment designed to teach people effective tools to improve their sleep.
 Based on Cognitive Behavioral Therapy for Insomnia (CBTi), considered the gold standard approach for insomnia, sessions help you identify unhelpful patterns and establish new habits proven to facilitate healthy sleep.
 For people, even those suffering from chronic sleep difficulties, sleep therapy often provides noticeable improvements in as little as 4 weeks.